 UN GLOBAL COMPACT

-Since the firm’s initial commitment to integrate the Ten Principles of the United Nations Global Compact in June 2020 into core business practices, Kennedys has re-affirmed its commitment in July 2021 in a letter to the United Nations, confirming that the firm is continuing its support for the UN Global Compact on human rights, labour, environment and anti-corruption.
-Kennedys is taking further steps to incorporate the Ten Principles of the UN Global Compact into business and management systems and also focusing on the sustainable practices of the firm’s supply chain.
-This support also includes promotion of the Sustainable Development Goals, of which Goal 10 (Reduced Inequalities) is particularly relevant to modern slavery.
-Kennedys’ latest Communication on Progress report can be found here: https://www.unglobalcompact.org/what-is-gc/participants/140395-Kennedys-Law
+Since the firm’s initial commitment to integrate the Ten Principles of the United Nations Global Compact in June 2020 into core business practices, Kennedys has re-affirmed its commitment to the United Nations Global every year by submitting our annual Communication on Progress which provides evidence of our public declaration that the firm is committed to implementing responsible business practices in the areas of human rights, labour, environment and anti-corruption.
+In 2023-2024, we will continue to incorporate the Ten Principles of the UN Global Compact into business and management systems and also focusing on the sustainable practices of the firm’s supply chain.
+We have agreed commitments and targets aligned with the UN Sustainable Development Goals, with Goal 10 (Reduced Inequalities) being particularly relevant to modern slavery.
+Kennedys’ latest Communication on Progress report can be found here.

-Over the course of the last 12 months the firm has established a process for verifying that key suppliers or suppliers in high risk sectors or countries comply with the firm’s Supplier Code of Conduct.
-These audits cover all of the criteria set out in the Code including suppliers’ compliance with the Modern Slavery Act 2015 in their own working practices and those of their own supply chain.
-The results from the last 12 months show that all of the suppliers that were audited provided evidence within the firm’s deadline, complied with the Supplier Code of Conduct and completed the necessary training; importantly, no incidents of Modern Slavery were reported, either within the firm or by our suppliers whether by whistle-blowers or by others.
+Over the course of the last 12 months the firm has recruited a Sustainable Procurement Manager and have begun to embed a process for identifying key suppliers or suppliers in high risk sectors or countries to ensure that we obtain from them a commitment to comply with the firm’s Supplier Code of Conduct.
+No incidents of Modern Slavery were reported, either within the firm or by our suppliers whether by whistle-blowers or by others.